Laugh Time With Flora is a regular series of 30-minute Laughter Yoga classes.

 In these sessions we will practice deep, hearty, extended laughter and are looking to develop our capacity to laugh unconditionally, or ‘for no reason’.
 This may sound hard but actually, like most things, it gets easier with practice and in Laugh Time it’s a team effort – you are not alone!

 “When you laugh, you change, and when you change the whole world changes around you.” – Dr Madan Kataria, medical doctor and Co-founder of Laughter Yoga

 People of all ages can participate but please note that these laughter sessions may not be suitable for everyone.
 Laughter exercises are contra-indicated for people who have uncontrolled high blood pressure, heart disease, epilepsy, any kind of hernia, severe backache, major psychiatric disorders, are in their first trimester or recently underwent major surgery.
 This list is for guidance only and is not exhaustive.
 If you have doubts about participating due to a health condition, consult a medical professional for guidance first.
 In the sessions themselves, use your common sense: no strain, no new pain.
 Stop if anything feels uncomfortable.
 If you need a rest, rest.
 The class can be done sitting down or standing.

-If you enjoyed Laugh Time, tell others about it!
-You might want to consider sharing it with other people you suspect might as well.
-I recommend inviting friends or family members to join the same session as you.
-It can be a fun alternative way of seeing one another and add to the sense of the occasion in your week.
-The more the merrier.
+If you enjoyed Laugh Time, you might want to consider sharing it with other people you suspect might too.
+I recommend inviting friends or family members to join the same session as you – it can be a fun alternative way of seeing one another in lockdown and add to the sense of the occasion in your week.
+The more the merrier!